Viskores/viskores/CONTRIBUTING.md

 responsible for all technical oversight of Viskores.
 The TSC comprises developers and stakeholders of Viskores.

-The TSC voting members are the committers of the project (see [Committers and Contributors](#committers-and-contributors) below).
+The TSC voting members are listed below along with their GitHub usernames.

+  * Kenneth Moreland (@kmorel) -- Chair
+  * Li-Ta "Ollie" Lo (@ollielo)
+  * David Pugmire (@dpugmire)
+  * Mark Bolstad (@renderdude)
+  * Hank Childs (@hankchilds)

+A TSC voting member may be added by a majority approval of the existing members.
+A TSC member may be removed by self-request, they have remained inactive for a year or more, or by a majority approval of the other existing TSC voting members.
 The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in this file.
 Any meetings of the TSC are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the